-- A. Effective October 2, 2016, there shall be an across the board wage increase of one and four tenths percent (1.4%), and the maximum of the pay scale shall be increased by the same percentage.
-There shall be no increase to the minimum of the pay scale. - B. Effective October 1, 2017, there shall be an across the board wage increase of two percent (2%), and the maximum of the pay scale shall be increased by the same percentage.
-There shall be no increase to the minimum of the pay scale. - C. Effective September 30, 2018, there shall be an across the board wage increase of two percent (2%), and the maximum of the pay scale shall be increased by the same percentage.
+- A. Effective September 25, 2022, there shall be an across the board wage increase of four and one half percent (4.5%), and the maximum of the pay scale shall be increased by the same percentage.
+There shall be no increase to the minimum of the pay scale. - B. Effective October 8, 2023, there shall be an across the board wage increase based on the April-April Consumer Price Index (CPI) (All Urban Consumers, Miami/Fort Lauderdale area), provided such increase shall be at least three percent (3.0%) and shall not exceed four percent (4.0%), and the maximum of the pay scale shall be increased by the same percentage.
+There shall be no increase to the minimum of the pay scale. - C. Effective October 6, 2024, there shall be an across the board wage increase based on the April-April Consumer Price Index (CPI) (All Urban Consumers, Miami/Fort Lauderdale area), provided such increase shall be at least three percent (3.0%) and shall not exceed four percent (4.0%), and the maximum of the pay scale shall be increased by the same percentage.
 There shall be no increase to the minimum of the pay scale.